km-clay/cmdstat/README.md

 # cmdstat

-A simple and powerful command usage statistics tool for Unix-like shells.
+A simple and composable command usage statistics tool for Zsh.
 Tracks which commands you use, how often, and where you use them from.

 This project consists of: